futurediffusion/fast-translator/README.md

 Click the small down-arrow button next to the copy icon to open the history menu.
 It lists previous translations ordered by how often each one has been used, showing a counter for every entry.
 Selecting an item copies the text to the clipboard and displays it again in the output label.
+The menu also provides options to export the history to a text file or clear it entirely.
+The cache is automatically trimmed to the 15 most frequently used entries so it stays lightweight.